 I often drown while painting, which is almost a physical sensation.

 Without fear, without hesitation.
 Because fear paralyzes, because fear perpetuates.
 No hesitation, yet fighting the nonsense armed with paint.

 Painting subconsciously.
 And the self-conscious becomes the editor.

 Today.
 Because tomorrow there will be new voices dominating my brain.

 What do I want?
 And am I the only one?
 What do you expect?
 (Without any shame.)
 What do I feel?

-(Fortunately, art critics are not natural scientists; they would probably not study gravity but regret it.)
+(Fortunately, yes it’s a good thing, art critics are not natural scientists.
+They would most probably not study gravity but regret it.)

 Painting remains an existential need.
-With or without it, I remain very clumsy in this world.
+But with or without it, I remain very clumsy in this world.